unkornithology/unkornithology.github.io/pages/members.md

 ### Undergraduates

 #### Mélusine Velde
 Mélusine is broadly interested in conservation and biodiversity.
 Equally at home in the US and France, Mélusine has worked on a variety of projects on three continents, and her undergraduate thesis focused on testing the predictions of ecological niche models in Costa Rica.
-Mélusine recently completed a masters at Imperial College, Silwood Park.
+Mélusine recently completed a Masters at Imperial College, Silwood Park.
 <br><br>

 #### Sara Velásquez Restrepo